Letter from the Director

 Preparation for the Future

-While each experience varies, most students who complete their studies here report a greater sense of social independence and academic confidence, a raft of potential lifelong friends, and a deep understanding of at least one academic subject—possibly sparking a new interests.
+While each experience varies, most students who complete their studies here report a greater sense of social independence and academic confidence, a raft of potential lifelong friends, and a deep understanding of at least one academic subject—possibly sparking a new interest.

 Other benefits may accrue, such as good grades and a Harvard transcript to help in college applications, along with improved study skills and an understanding of the myriad of resources available to them at a university.
 Many also gain a measure of skill in doing their own laundry!